 With the help of John Wurdeman – winemaker at Pheasant’s Tears Winery outside the Georgian town of Sighnaghi, and a passionate proponent of qvevri – Marais was able to visit a number of qvevri masters.

-“I eventually settled on Nodari Kapanadze, a qvevri master in a village in the Imeretian Mountains,” explains Marais.
-“The region is famous for its pottery, and this has been a family-run business for generations, with the knowledge now handed down from grandfather to grandson.”
+Finally the master was seleceted – “I eventually settled on Nodari Kapanadze, a qvevri master in a village in the Imeretian Mountains,” explains Marais.
+“The region is famous for its pottery.
+Kapanadze learnt his trade from his grandfather, and the knowledge has been handed down through many generations.”

 “The use of qvevri has really exploded on the natural winemaking scene.
 In fact, the qvevri master who made our vessels now has a waiting list of two years!” says Marais.